Miniature American Shepherd temperament and personality makes this breed a great choice for a pet for the right person.

 The Miniature American Shepherd is, as her name would suggest a herding dog.
 In fact, she actually looks like a smaller version of the Australian Shepherd.

-The Miniature American Shepherd breed actually came about as a happy accident, after a group of small, unregistered dogs was bred that were assumed to be Australian Shepherds.
+The breed came about as a happy accident after a group of small, unregistered dogs was bred that were assumed to be Australian Shepherds.

 Miniature American Shepherd Temperament

 The Miniature American Shepherd feels just as comfortable on the farm as she does in the big city.
 She’s good at adapting to her environment, and she’s a very intelligent dog.

 Because she has a lot of energy and she loves a good challenge, activities that allow her to put both her mind and body to work are ideal for the Miniature American Shepherd.